English 330 Online: Interdisciplinary Writing

 40% of final course grade.

-- If your professor approves of your course work, you will submit an electronic portfolio consisting of two projects (Making A Difference Grant Proposal and Thinking About Reading and Writing group project) during Week 14.
+- If your professor approves of your course work, you will submit an electronic portfolio consisting of two projects: Making A Difference Grant Proposal and The Conversation group project.

-- E-Portfolios are read and scored by writing faculty other than your instructor.
-E-Portfolio rubric.
+- Portfolios are read and scored by writing faculty other than your instructor.
+Portfolio rubric.